bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

         // etc
         "rules": {
             "semi": 2,
-            "annoying-rule-we-want-disabled": 0
+            "annoying-rule-we-want-disabled": 0,
+            // etc
         }
       }
     ```
-  * Move the React code into `./src/RootComponent` folder and have `index.js` import `RootComponent`.
+  * Move the React code into `./src/App.jsx` and have `index.js` import `App`.